PierreHao/YouGraph/README.md

 5. torch-sparse=0.6.9

 # Baseline models
+1. The path of ogbn-ppa dataset should be ogb/ppa/dataset/ogbn_ppa, then you can get the performance reported by running the default code 10 times.
+In fact, we can get 82 by other parameters, but the model will be too large and training is much more slower.
+So in this report, we only set the parameters for the performance 81.4.
-The path of ogbn-ppa dataset should be ogb/ppa/dataset/ogbn_ppa, this requires a gpu memory 32GB.
+2. The path of ogbn-code2 dataset should be ogb/code/dataset/ogbn_code2
-The path of ogbn-code2 dataset should be ogb/code/dataset/ogbn_code2 Then you could get the performance reported by running the default code 10 times
+Then you could get the performance reported by running the default code 10 times

 ## ogbg-ppa